Gallium LLVMpipe Driver

 disassembly of the generated code annotated with the samples.

 You can obtain a call graph via Gprof2Dot.

-Some of this tests can output results and benchmarks to a tab-separated-file for posterior analysis, e.g.:
+Some of these tests can output results and benchmarks to a tab-separated file for later analysis, e.g.:

 build/linux-x86_64-debug/gallium/drivers/llvmpipe/lp_test_blend -o blend.tsv

 When looking at this code for the first time, start in lp_state_fs.c, and